Proud Canadian Company

 Montréal vs. Toronto: Where to Live?

 Ultimately, Toronto and Montréal are two very different cities, culturally and historically.
-However, both places share a lot in common and have many similar amenities you would expect of a major North American city.
+However, both places share many similarities and offer amenities you would expect from a major North American city.

-While Toronto is a more expensive place to buy a home, it has lower income taxes and a relatively higher median income for many individuals.
-On the other hand, Montréal is the cheaper of the two cities to buy a home, making it the more affordable choice.
+While Toronto is more expensive to buy a home in, it has lower income taxes and a higher median income.
+On the other hand, Montréal is the least expensive city to buy a home in, making it the most affordable choice.

 Get in touch with one of our mortgage advisors today if you’re ready to make the move to Montréal or Toronto.
 Still trying to decide?
 Compare the best mortgage rates available today.